 It Can Strengthen Your Immune System

-This is a result that steak includes significant amounts of zinc, a vitamin that supports a better immune system.
-It also increases muscle mass and supports mental health.
+Steak includes significant amounts of zinc, a vitamin that supports a better immune system.
+It also increases muscle mass and supports mental health by being part of a balanced diet.

 Enjoy Your Perfectly Oven-Roasted Trip-Tip Roast!